Bringing Science To Life!

-Embryos can now be stored better by a new method of freezing, which prevents formation of unwanted ice crystals.
+Embryos can now be stored safely by a new method of freezing, which prevents formation of unwanted ice crystals which is commonly seen in conventional freezing.
 This in turn helps with higher survival rate of eggs and embryos.

 During the course of an IVF cycle, often more than one embryo is produced.
 In the course of one cycle, the doctor does not use all the embryos at once since this may lead to multiple pregnancies.
 One embryo is selected for transfer to the uterus while the rest of the embryos can be stored by freezing them using the method of vitrification.
-In case the couple needs to undergo another cycle of IVF, these stored embryos may be used after thawing them.
+In case the couple do not succeed in their first cycle and needs to undergo another cycle of IVF, these stored embryos may be used after thawing them.

 It not only saves time but also helps eliminate the painful and complicated process of undergoing egg collection all over again.
 Vitrification as a process has helped many such couples that have been trying to have a baby by undergoing repeated IVF cycles.
 Frozen embryos have yielded results equal to fresh embryos and sometimes even better results.

-- Whereas vitrification on the other hand, is the exact opposite of slow freezing.
+Whereas vitrification on the other hand, is the exact opposite of slow freezing.
 The cells are cooled down quickly and transformed into a glassy state.
-The entire process requires several scientific solutions and equipment and preparation of the process starts a day before.
+The entire process requires several media and solutions.
+The equipment and preparation of the process starts a day before.